19hours/sg-statutes/Acts/Legal Profession Act.md

 [Act 40 of 2014 wef 01/01/2015]

-### Complaints against foreign lawyers registered under section 36P
+### Complaints against foreign lawyers registered under section 36P and law experts registered under section 36PA

-36S\.—(1) Every foreign lawyer who is registered under section 36P shall be subject to the control of the Supreme Court and shall be liable on due cause shown —
+36S\.—(1) Every foreign lawyer who is registered under section 36P, and every law expert who is registered under section 36PA, shall be subject to the control of the Supreme Court and shall be liable on due cause shown —

-(a) to have his registration under section 36P cancelled or suspended (for such period as the court may think fit);
+(a) to have his registration under section 36P or 36PA (as the case may be) cancelled or suspended (for such period as the court may think fit);

+[Act 22 of 2018 wef 01/11/2018]

 (b) to pay a penalty of not more than $100,000;